JonCooperWorks/harness/README.md

 **Nobody can run an exploit unilaterally:**

 1. **Exploit Owner** encrypts exploit and signs encrypted payload (has exploit, cannot authorize execution)
-2. **Target** decrypts envelope and signs execution arguments + expiration (has authorization, cannot decrypt exploit payload)
+2. **Target** decrypts envelope, verifies Exploit Owner signature (chain-of-custody), then signs execution arguments + expiration (has authorization, cannot decrypt exploit payload)
 3. **Harness (Pentester)** verifies signatures, decrypts, executes (needs both authorizations + valid expiration)

 **Result**: Execution requires exploit owner encryption + signature (control of payload) AND target signature (control of authorization).
 The envelope is encrypted to the target's public key (onion encryption), so an attacker with only the harness key cannot decrypt without also having the target key.